eficode-academy/istio-katas/deployment-patterns.md

 - Update the virtual service to fix the problem.

+- Use the version app graph in Kiali to observe the traffic flow and understand what happened.

 > :bulb: Order of precedence in the virtual service still applies.

 ### Step by Step

 <details>
     <summary> More Details </summary>